JeyunKim/insurance-comparator/README.md

 ### Environment Setup
 1. Create a `.env` file in the project root directory
 2. Copy the contents from `.env.template`
+3. Request an API key from https://developer.cms.gov/marketplace-api/key-request.html
-3. Replace the placeholder values with your actual API keys:
+4. Replace the placeholder values with your actual API keys:

 HEALTHCARE_GOV_API_KEY=your_api_key_here